 ‘Pregaming’ is a common word used to describe intentional drinking before an event to hide increased tolerance and need for alcohol.
 If you find yourself drinking this way, this is a big telltale sign.

 4. Clear liquids

 Most alcoholics or hidden drinkers opt for vodka, because it doesn’t have any colour, and doesn’t smell as much as other substances.
 Secret drinkers will pour vodka into other receptacles like water bottles, flasks, and even perfume bottles, to avoid being detected.

 If you or someone else pours clear liquid into other beverages, then this could be a sign of secret drinking.

 Becoming unreliable and secretive is a possible sign of addiction.
-They begin to forget commitments, appointments, events or they are late to school or work.
-This sign alone is not always a sign of hidden drinking.
+They begin to forget commitments, appointments, and events or are late to school or work.
+However, this sign alone is not always a sign of hidden drinking.

 7. Rapid weight loss